 Put the words in the correct order (first conditional):

-Put the words in the correct order (mixed conditional):
+Put the words in the correct order (zero conditional):